|Date of Birth||April 6, 1886|

 Throughout the war railroads were essential for evacuating the wounded and moving troops, equipment and supplies, and skilled workers were needed for their construction, maintenance and operation.
 Sapper James George Morgan, a CPR employee from Kenora, Ontario, enlisted with a railway unit in March 1917 and served in France and Belgium for two years.

 George was born on 6 April 1886 in Abergavenny, Monmouthshire, Wales.
 His father Lewis Morgan was from Herefordshire, England and his mother Sarah Ann Eaton was born in Glamorganshire, Wales.
-They were married in Glamorganshire in 1872 and they had at least six sons (Thomas, Samuel, Charles, James George, Matthew and Alfred) and three daughters (Hannah, Elizabeth and Alice May).
+They were married in Glamorganshire in 1872 and they had at least nine sons (William, Thomas, Samuel, Charles, George, David James, James George, Matthew and Alfred) and three daughters (Hannah, Elizabeth and Alice May).
 At the time of the 1891 census Lewis was employed as a railway brakeman and in 1901 he was listed as a licensed victualler.
 He passed away in Abergavenny in 1909, at age 55.

 George’s older brother Thomas immigrated to Canada around 1904 and settled in Fort William, Ontario.
-George joined him in March 1911, arriving on the SS Mauretania via New York, with his destination listed as his brother’s address in Fort William.
-Two months later when the 1911 census was taken George was working as a railroad fireman and living at Lake Superior Junction, which was near the town of Graham (now called Sioux Lookout) in northwestern Ontario.
+William joined him there about six years later and George came in March 1911, arriving on the Mauretania via New York.
+His destination was Thomas’ address in Fort William.
+When the 1911 census was taken George was working as a railroad fireman and living at Lake Superior Junction, which was near the town of Graham (now called Sioux Lookout) in northwestern Ontario.
 From there he moved west to Kenora where he worked as a fireman for the Canadian Pacific Railway.